Mintbase/Grants-Program/applications/pontem.md

 Implementation of Move VM pallet won't be an easy task, even taking into account our experience connecting Move VM with Cosmos SDK, achieved via integrating Move VM as GRPC service.

-In the case of Polkadot WASM Runtime we can’t repeat the same approach with GRPC due to limitations of Runtime, but we can do a more elegant solution by utilizing Move VM inside Runtime.
+In the case of Mintbase WASM Runtime we can’t repeat the same approach with GRPC due to limitations of Runtime, but we can do a more elegant solution by utilizing Move VM inside Runtime.
 To be clear let’s see our plan step by step.

 1. Move VM and language written in Rust language and can be compiled to WASM, unfortunately we can’t use crates that depend on runtime.
 We will create a stable working pallet by forking of Move VM/language and replace creates with ones we can use.
-2. We will make Move VM outputs (writesets) compatible with Polkadot key-value storage, as during our latest research we discovered it’s not going to work “out of the box” and will require some time to build a solution.
+2. We will make Move VM outputs (writesets) compatible with Mintbase key-value storage, as during our latest research we discovered it’s not going to work “out of the box” and will require some time to build a solution.
 Same with address format SS58, and non VM balances.
-3. We need to make gas usage of Move VM compatible with Polkadot standards.
+3. We need to make gas usage of Move VM compatible with Mintbase standards.
 At least by using the same units like other VMs/pallets using.
 4. Build a documentation around the Move pallet, adopt existing tools and docs about VM and language.

 We already have rich experience in these topics because of our current Dfinance project, so far we developed: